-This report forms the Brightwell cum Sotwell Parish Neighbourhood Plan 2016 - 2032 Pre-Submission Plan and is published for consultation by Brightwell cum Sotwell Parish Council.
+This report forms the Brightwell cum Sotwell Parish Neighbourhood Plan 2016 - 2032 Submission Plan and is submitted by Brightwell cum Sotwell Parish Council to South Oxfordshire District Council to arrange for its independent examination.

 People have lived and worked in Brightwell cum Sotwell for over 3000 years, each generation shaping the landscape in their own way.
 Today, the landscape is varied and includes the River Thames floodplain, the ridge of the Sinodun Hills, the gravel terraces and former marshland to the south.
+Agriculture still dominates the scene.

-Brightwell cum Sotwell is still a rural parish that consists of six separate settlements.
+Brightwell cum Sotwell is a rural parish that consists of six separate settlements.
 The largest is formed by the merged communities of Brightwell and Sotwell that nestle in a hollow below the Sinodun Hills.
 The main settlement is separated from the outlying hamlets of Mackney, Shillingford Hill, Clapcot and Sires Hill by a patchwork of fields, orchards, woods and meadowland.